ontio/cross-chain/eth/README.md

 6. The target chain relayer monitors the transactions on the relay chain and looks out for the transactions that need to be transferred to the target chain.
 It syncs the block header to the target chain and sends the transaction and the corresponding merkle proof along with it.

 7. When the target chain confirms the transaction's legitimacy, the target chain executes a final transaction that sends the 1 ETH to account B.

-## License

-The Ontology library is licensed under the GNU Lesser General Public License v3.0.
-Please refer to the LICENSE file in the root directory of the project for details.